sgarmoe/mensa_site/notes.md

 USE THE LEAGUE LEGENDS PAGE AS A MODEL

+set up code to automatically update the MongoDB once per day to have current sleeper info

 misc. thoughts to keep in mind for design

 - use YT, next docs, react docs to get project moving